xiix0/scam/README.md

-Grief can take care of itself; but to get the full value of a joy you must have somebody to divide it with.
+October 12, the Discovery.

+It was wonderful to find America, but it would have been more wonderful to miss it.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"